bclins/bclins.github.io/fall24/cs261/notes.md

 2. What is the type of the `__name__` variable?

-The reason Python has weird variable names like `__name__` and `__main__` with double underscores (called **dunders** for short) is so that they won't conflict with user-defined variable names.
+One reason Python has weird variable names like `__name__` and `__main__` with double underscores (called **dunders** for short) is so that they won't conflict with user-defined variable names.
 In big programs it can be a real problem if one part of the program has a variable name that conflicts with another part.

 Another example of a dunder variable is `__doc__`.
 Every function has a `__doc__` variable which is equal to that function's docstring.
 This is one reason why you should get in the habit of writing a clear docstring to explain what each function does.

-3. Define a simple function in the file `test_module` and write a docstring.
-Then write a main

-4. What happens if you use an inline comment like the example below instead of a docstring?
+3. What happens if you use an inline comment like the example below instead of a docstring?

     ```python
     def example_function():